trizen/sidef-book/syntax_and_semantics/methods.md

 log(length("string"))   # =//=
 ```

-Starting with Sidef 2.30, a method can be invoked, using the prefix notation, even when a function with the same name is declared in the same scope:
+A method can be invoked using the prefix notation, even when a function with the same name is declared in the same scope.
+This is done by preceding the method with `::`, as illustrated below:

 ```ruby
 func sqrt(n) { "sqrt of #{n} is #{n.sqrt}" }